 5. COST FACTORS

 After your research is complete you will be able to narrow down your list of acceptable sites to the most viable options and begin to conduct a cost comparison.
-In real estate, there are often hidden cost and opportunities for savings that might be missed.
+In real estate, there are often hidden costs and opportunities for savings that might be missed.
 Below is a list of some of the items you should evaluate when planning your relocation:

 - Labor costs